whage/thesis/thesis.md

 > by far the most popular and best established lightweight formal methods are type systems.
 > [@tapl, p.
 1]

+What is a "formal method"?

+> Formal methods are a particular kind of mathematically rigorous techniques for the specification, development and verification
+> of software and hardware systems.
+The use of formal methods for software and hardware design is motivated by the expectation that,
+> as in other engineering disciplines, performing appropriate mathematical analysis can contribute to the reliability
+> and robustness of a design.
+> [@formal-methods-wiki]

+In contrast, an empirical method - that is based on experimental results - for verifying software systems would be testing.

 A type system is a set of rules that associate a property called a type to various constructs in a computer program.
 A type defines a range of values as well as possible operations on instances of that type.
 In a hardware or compiler context, a type defines the size and memory layout of values of that type.
-In this thesis however, I will focus on types from the perspective of type checking.
+Here I will focus on types from the perspective of type checking.

 > A type is simply a property with which a program is implicitly or explicitly annotated before runtime.
 > Type declarations are invariants that hold for all executions of a program, and can be expressed